• Skip to primary navigation

 How to make bathua raita

 Bathua is a leafy vegetable and generally available abundantly during winter season only.
-These are commonly known as pigweed, lamb's quarters, meldem, goosefoot.
+These are known as pigweed, lamb's quarters, meldem, goosefoot.
 This is extensively cultivated and consumed in North India.
-Bathua is used in many dishes like bathua paratha, bathua bhaji, bathua poori, bathua raita, bathua dal, bathua curry etc. All recipes are equally easy to make.
+You can use bathua in many dishes like bathua paratha, bathua bhaji, bathua poori, bathua raita, bathua dal, bathua curry etc. All recipes are equally easy to make.

 What is raita?

-Raita is one of the staple Indian condiment made from curd.
-We can mix other vegetables or fruits to give it a twist and this adds different flavor to the dish.
-Salt and other spices are enhance the flavor of curd.
-Cumin seeds and asafoetida plays major role in these raita.
+Raita is one of the staple Indian condiments made with whisked curd.
+We can mix other vegetables or fruits to twist it, adding different flavors to the dish.
+Salt and other spices enhance the flavor of curd.
+Cumin seeds and asafoetida plays significant role in these raita.

 How to make Bathua Raita?

-The best thing about making raita is, they are very easy to make and takes less than 5 minutes to make.
+The best thing about making raita is that they are very easy to make and take less than 10 minutes.
 Follow the steps below to make this raita.

-3. Remove from hot water and wash it in cold water and squeeze out lightly.
+3. Remove from hot water, and wash it in cold water.

 4. Transfer the content to a blending jar.
-Add 2 cloves of garlic and green chilli (optional)
+Add two cloves of garlic and green chili (optional)

 5. Blend it to puree.